-- Discuss their concerns with the student individually and reinforce their expectations. - Discuss the implications of receiving an 'N' result for an outcome at VCE/VCE VM. - Continue to issue compulsory academic support sessions to assist students in completing course requirements and to provide more one-to-one support to further students understanding of key concepts. - Contact the student's parent/carer to discuss that their child is at risk of failing the outcome.
+- Discuss their concerns with the student individually and reinforce their expectations. - Discuss the implications of receiving an 'N' result for an outcome at VCE/VCE VM. - Issue a compass notification using the relevant template to student and family of the academic risk - Continue to issue compulsory academic support sessions to assist students in completing course requirements and to provide more one-to-one support to further students understanding of key concepts. - Contact the student's parent/carer to discuss that their child is at risk of failing the outcome.